Extras to Consider When Matching Voice Talent to Your Project

 When given the opportunity, voice actors can note this relevant background information with their audition or on their website.
 There have been numerous times when I’ve auditioned for a project that just seems to scream my name.
 It ties in with my experience as a mom, my love of a particular store or brand, a place that I’ve actually spent time in, or is full of complex IT terminology and concepts that my background helps me to understand and relate to.

-So what should a client consider when trying to pick the right voice for a particular job?
+So what should you consider when trying to pick the right voice for a particular job?
 Narrowing down the selection often follows these steps:

 1. Has the voice actor followed directions?